 The archaeological site of Ancient Corinth - credits: Tatiana Popova/Shutterstock.com

 After the destruction of Carthage in 146 BCE, the Romans proclaimed to the rest of the world their hegemony and unquestionable rule.
 In Greece, the Achaean League reacted to the provocations of the Romans and later that year a decisive battle between those two parties happened outside of the city of Corinth.
 Despite the minor victories of the Greeks, the commander Lucius Mummius vanquished the Greek army and continued by destroying to the ground the city of Corinth.
-Not only that, but he captured all the male population of the city and executed them on site while women and young children were sold as slaves.
-This dramatic event shook the reality of the Greeks that observed everything in horror.
-The destroyed city was left in ruins for almost a century when Julius Caesar, re-founded the city under the name Colonia Laus Iulia Corinthiensis (colony of Corinth in honor of Julius) in 44 BC before his assassination.
-After some years, Corinth recovered, reintroducing itself as one of the most dynamic harbors of the Mediterranean with a huge population of Greeks, Romans, and Jews.
+Additionally, he captured all the male population of the city and executed them on site, while women and young children were sold as slaves.
+The destroyed city was left in ruins for almost a century when Julius Caesar, re-founded the city under the name Colonia Laus Iulia Corinthiensis (a colony of Corinth in honor of Julius) in 44 BC, before his assassination.
+After several years, Corinth finally recovered, reintroducing itself as one of the most dynamic harbors of the Mediterranean with a huge population of Greeks, Romans, and Jews.

 Apostle Paul lived and preached in Corinth

 Anyone that has read the New Testament knows the Epistles to Corinthians of Apostle Paul.
-It is believed that Paul arrived in Corinth in 49 or 50 AD and organized the first Church of Corinth making it an Apostolic See.
+It is believed that Apostle Paul arrived in Corinth in 49 or 50 AD and organized the first Church of Corinth, making it an Apostolic See.
 In Corinth, he met Priscilla and Aquila which later on came to be two of the Seventy Disciples.
-He lived and worked with them for more than eighteen months in the city, where he frequently visited and preached at the local synagogue.
-The fact that he lived for that long in Corinth shows the well-established Jewish community of Corinth that allowed him to worship and preach in their synagogue.
-Although two Epistles to Corinthians have been included in the New Testament, scholars claim that during his life he wrote probably more than four, showing the dynamic character of this new Church and his investment on the city for the spreading of Christianity.
+He lived and worked with them in the city for more than eighteen months, where he frequently visited and preached at the local synagogue.
+The fact that he lived for that long in Corinth shows the presence of a well-established Jewish community of Corinth that allowed him to worship and preach in their synagogue.
+Although two Epistles to Corinthians have been included in the New Testament, scholars claim that during his life he wrote probably more than four, conveying the dynamic character of this new Church and his investment on spreading Christianity.